iugamarian/sunobs/INSTALL.md

 `source env/bin/activate`

-And from inside of Sunoss local repo we run the manage script.
+And from inside of SunObS local repo we run the manage script.

 `./manage runserver`